10 things SMEs should look out for when purchasing CRM

 Look for a solution that you can customise easily and one that enables you to capture all the information you need it to, without having to change your working processes too much.
 Organisations often have different terminology and terms for ultimately the same thing and although you should be open to change and new ways of working, having a solution that seamlessly integrates into your current working practice is priceless.

 Consider how accessible you want your CRM solution to be.
 Although on-premise solutions can have advantages, a web-based system will make it much easier for your sales team to enter data from anywhere, for instance at a trade show.
-A web-based solution will also enables them to access the system when working from home and on the move.
+A web-based solution will also enable them to access the system when working from home and on the move.
 This flexibility is key.

 4. Easy to use reporting tools

 Reporting forms an essential part of a CRM solution, helping you to make better, more informed decisions.
-Make sure your CRM solution not only allows you to quickly and easily create reports, but also allows you to generate and view the data in a useable format.
+Make sure your CRM solution not only allows you to quickly and easily create reports, but also allows you to generate and view the data in a usable format.
 Bear in mind that you may want to use your data elsewhere to perform further analysis, so a system that does not allow you to export your data into formats such as .XLS, .TXT or .CSV may prove to be very frustrating.